A History of Verbal and Non-Verbal Communication

 Language and Control Systems

-In our “enlightened” 21st Century post-modern society, we decry the use of “labels and stereotypes” which may broadly be used to categorize people and things into narrow groups and subgroups.
-What we fail to recognize is that the very use of language – the act of verbalizing – is, essentially, equivalent in its nature to the process of “labelling and stereotyping” that we all decry and despise so much.
-Through the use of language – any language – and words, we take an infinitely complex and heterogeneous universe and apply simplified labels to its more significant or apparent aspects in order to simplify our comprehension of an infinitely profound and complex reality.
+In our “enlightened” 21st-century postmodern society, we decry the use of “labels and stereotypes” that categorize people and things into narrow groups and subgroups.
+What we fail to recognize is that the very use of language — the act of verbalizing — is, essentially, equivalent in its nature to the process of “labelling and stereotyping” that we all decry and despise so much.
+Through the use of language — any language — and words, we take an infinitely complex, heterogeneous universe and apply simplified labels to its more significant or apparent aspects to simplify our comprehension of an infinitely profound, complex underlying reality.

-The Biblical story of the Tower of Babel may, therefore, be understood as a fable describing the devolution (not evolution) of Man – from a pre-linguistic originary state – in which words were unnecessary for empathic communication – to a linguistic state of verbal, technological communication.
-I refer to this as a “devolution” because if non-verbal communication was the norm in the pre-linguistic era of human civilization, that is tantamount to suggesting that, at some time in our prehistory, human beings were able to communicate telepathically.
+The Biblical story of the Tower of Babel may, therefore, be understood as a fable describing the devolution (not evolution) of Man — from a pre-linguistic originary state — in which words were perhaps unnecessary for empathic communication — to a linguistic state of verbal, technological communication.
+I refer to this as a “devolution” because, if non-verbal communication was the norm in the pre-linguistic era of human civilization, that would imply that, at some point in our prehistory, human beings were able to communicate telepathically.

 Let’s try to understand what it is to communicate verbally.
-The act of verbalizing is, as I previously mentioned, an act of attempting to exert control over reality – of human perceptions of reality.
-It is, in essence, an attempt to define and, thereby, to circumscribe or place limitations on our understanding of reality – to control and limit the human perception of a reality that is inherently limitless, infinite and proundly complex in nature.
-When we describe reality using words – or words in different languages – we are subtly shifting and influencing our perception and understanding of reality depending on which words we use, which language we speak in and how we use the words.
+As I mentioned, the act of verbalizing is an attempt to exert control over reality and over how humans perceive it.
+It is, in essence, an attempt to define and, thereby, to circumscribe or place limitations on our understanding of reality — to control and limit the human perception of a reality that is inherently limitless, infinite, and profoundly complex in nature.
+When we describe reality using words — or words in different languages — we are subtly shifting and influencing our perception and understanding of reality depending on which words we use, which language we speak in, and how we use the words.

 Language and Empire

 The use of words and language is a left-brained “conscious” activity, designed and intended to serve the purposes of left-brained consciousness.
-The earliest written records are Sumerian cuneiform tablets that were primarily used in agrarian bookkeeping and accounting though, in some cases, they were used to record astronomical calculations as well.
-This suggests that from its very inception, written language (at least) was tied to processes of record-keeping serving the interests of an agrarian economy that presumably organized itself around land-ownership and the trade of agrarian commodities.
-From its very inception, therefore, the use of words and language fed into the development of left-brain oriented control systems – feudal property, cities, kingdoms and empires.
+The earliest written records are Sumerian cuneiform tablets, primarily used for agrarian bookkeeping and accounting, though in some cases they were also used to record astronomical calculations.
+This suggests that, from its very inception, written language (at least) was tied to processes of record-keeping serving the interests of an agrarian economy that presumably organized itself around land ownership and the trade of agrarian commodities.
+From its very inception, therefore, the use of words and language fed into the development of left-brain-oriented control systems — feudal property, cities, kingdoms, and empires.

 An 1,800 year old Roman road in Africa

-Imperialists seek to define reality – to circumscribe and limit the extent of the perceived universe – in order to control it and its inhabitants.
-This control of perception is essential for the perpetuation of empires, because the moment that peoples’ perceptions expand beyond what they are dictated to by their control systems, these control systems begin to collapse and fall apart.
-The moment you think beyond the definitions of the words you use – in other words, the moment you start to think outside the box – the moment you begin to question your reality – you have, in effect, taken the first steps towards breaking free of the imperialistic control systems that enslave you, often without you even being aware of them.
+Imperialists seek to define reality — to circumscribe and limit the perceived universe — in order to control it and its inhabitants.
+This control of perception is essential to the perpetuation of empires because the moment people’s perceptions expand beyond what their control systems dictate, those systems begin to collapse.
+The moment you think beyond the definitions of the words you use — in other words, the moment you start to “think outside the box” — the moment you begin to question your reality — you have, in effect, taken the first steps towards breaking free of the imperialistic control systems that enslave you, often without you even being aware of them.

 Empathy and Telepathy

-The right-brained process of non-judgmental surrender to and acceptance of the experience of reality – as embodied in the practice of meditation, for example – without the judgmental need to define, limit and control reality – is, ultimately, the doorway to a much more nuanced and expansive experience and understanding of reality than one may previously have been aware of or exposed to.
-It is a process of heightened perceptive awareness of the nuances and subtleties of the universe that one inhabits and towards greater empathy and understanding of one’s fellow human beings and one’s environment.
+The right-brained process of non-judgmental surrender to and acceptance of reality is embodied in practices such as meditation.
+It is free of the judgmental need to define, limit, and control reality and is the doorway to a much more nuanced and expansive experience and understanding of it than one may previously have been aware of or exposed to.
+Ultimately, it is a process of heightened perceptual awareness of the nuances and subtleties of the universe one inhabits, and of greater empathy and understanding for one’s fellow human beings and one’s environment.

 Greater heart-felt empathy towards others ultimately leads to shared consciousness

-Empathy is the key here, for, from greater heart-felt empathy towards others arises greater sensitivity to the feelings of others which, ultimately, leads to non-verbal understanding and communication with others – i.e. telepathy – which ultimately leads to shared consciousness – Unity consciousness.
+Empathy is the key here, for from greater heartfelt empathy towards others arises greater sensitivity to their feelings.
+This ultimately leads to nonverbal understanding and communication with others — i.e., telepathy — which, in turn, leads to shared consciousness — unity consciousness.

 From this perspective, the story of the Tower of Babel, I would suggest, recounts the history of the progressive (or, should I say, “regressive”) deadening of human consciousness — of how human beings deteriorated from a collective of highly intelligent, intuitive, empathic beings enjoying a shared consciousness and a non-verbal communicative common understanding, to a dense, unintuitive, heartless, insensitive group of boorish individuals requiring a technological intervention in the form of language and communications technology in order to express themselves and communicate their ideas.